-Welcome to the Critical Care Service for Surgery at the University of North Carolina at Chapel Hill.
+Welcome to the Division of General and Acute Care Surgery at the University of North Carolina at Chapel Hill.
 This program was started by Dr. Anthony A. Meyer in 1987 and has continually produced surgeons to enter academic Surgical Critical Care.
 To date, all fellows completing this program have passed the Certificate of Added Qualifications in Surgical Critical Care, administered by the American Board of Surgery on their first attempt.

 This program is a multi-disciplinary program geared to provide our fellows a broad experience in critical care.
 The program has the added flexibility to provide additional exposure in areas of specific interest for individual fellows.
 These areas include the Burn Unit, Pediatric Critical Care, Pulmonary Critical Care, Neurosurgery Intensive Care Unit, and others.